 Installment Payment Agreements

 Need help paying tax due?
-If you just filed your 2016 tax return and can't pay the tax due in full, use our website to make payments until you receive a notice.
+If you just filed a tax return and can't pay the tax due in full, use our website to make payments until you receive a notice.
 You will not be able to set up an installment payment agreement until you receive a notice.
 Once you receive a notice, immediately request an installment payment agreement to avoid forced collection action.

 |Individual Income||Less than $1,000||15 months|